 The City College of New York, Harris Hall 101

 160 Convent Avenue

 All prospective applicants are required to complete a Sophie Davis VIP Interest Page (SD VIP) and become a VIP member.
 To become a SD VIP click here to register.
 You will then be able to access customized information regarding your interest in the Program and have access to the Application.

 - Complete a SD VIP Interest Page for access to the most current information about the Sophie Davis Admissions Process

-- Complete the Sophie Davis School of Biomedical Education Application by January 8th. *The Application Deadline has been Extended to Wednesday, January 15, 2014!*
+- Complete the Sophie Davis School of Biomedical Education Application by January 8th, 2016.

 - Complete a CUNY Application no later than February 1st.
 On the CUNY Freshman Application the Sophie Davis School of "Biomedical Education" code is (Day) 0179—list The City College as one of your choices.
 The fee for the CUNY Application is currently $65.00.
 The Macaulay Honors Application fulfills the requirement for a CUNY application